6 Steps to Get Back on Your Feet After a Car Repossession

 - Cars 4 Heroes Inc. This nonprofit’s mission is to provide free, reliable transportation options to veterans, first responders, and their families.

-A car repossession can be a major setback, but there is a path forward.
 Consistently paying bills and debt will help rebuild your credit.
-If won’t happen overnight but there is a way to recover from a car repossession.
-If you have found yourself close to repossession contact Focus Federal Credit Union and one of our representatives would be happy to help you get back on your feet.
+It won’t happen overnight, but you can recover from a car repossession.
+If you’ve found yourself close to repossession, contact Focus Federal Credit Union in Oklahoma City.
+One of our representatives would be happy to help talk through your situation and loan options.